PhilippAntonHock/CJTec-RMRC/README.md

 # CJTec-RMRC Robot Building Tutorial

-Welcome to the CJT-Robotics RMRC Robot Building Tutorial!
 This tutorial explains how to build the robot that the team CJTec used to get 1.
-Place in the Rapidly Manufactured Robot Challenge (RMRC) at RoboCup German Open 2025
+Place in the Rapidly Manufactured Robot Challenge (RMRC) at the RoboCup German Open 2025.

 ### About RMRC